 In the initial onslaught, one of Belgian Unity’s sister ships had gone down, the other barely turned back in time.
 Now alone and vulnerable the 441-foot freighter pitched submissively atop the sea’s undulant power.

-“Madame,” shouted the captain above the shreiking wind and battering waves.
+“Madame,” shouted the captain above the shrieking wind and battering waves.

 Bisia staggered the few steps to his side in the pilot house as the ship rolled heavily astarboard..

-“This is the inclinometer,” he shouted, nodding down at a round brass instument with a dimly lit white dial.
+“This is the inclinometer,” he shouted, nodding down at the round brass instrument with a dimly lit white dial.
 “It shows the angle of the ship to the horizon.”

-Clutching his coat sleeve, Bisia looked as the black needle swung precipitously along an arch of numbers demarking zero degrees at twelve o’clock high, and ranging, in tens, out to 70 degrees at the three and nine o’clock positions.
+Clutching his coat sleeve as the ship heaved once again, Bisia looked as the black needle swung precipitously along an arch of numbers demarking zero degrees at twelve o’clock high, and ranging, in tens, out to 70 degrees at the three and nine o’clock positions.